mhojan/tweet-detox/index.md

 - Click Download Python 3.X.X
 - Run the installer and follow the steps
     - ⚠️ On Windows, be sure to check **Add Python to PATH** before clicking install!
-- Once done, try running the version command again to confirm it worked
+- Once done, try running the version command again to confirm it worked (also might need to restart terminal if this doesn't work)